kettanaito/events-pool/README.md

   detail: { ... }
 });

-document.dispatchEvent(promoViewEvent);
+carouselDOMElement.dispatchEvent(promoViewEvent);
 ```

 ### Options
 #### `events: Array<string> | string`
-A single event, or a list of event names to listen to.
+A single event or a list of event names to listen to.

 #### `eventTarget: EventTarget`
 **Default:** `document`

-Target of the subscribed event(s).
-For example, a DOMElement.
+Target (DOMElement) which is expected to dispatch the event(s).

 #### `timeout: number`
 A duration (ms) of the timeout.
 When `aggregate: true`, stands for a time limit within which a new event is expected after catching the previous one.

 #### `callback: Function(events: Array<CustomEvent | Event>, data: Array<mixed>)`
 A callback function executed once the timeout is reached.
-An instance of each caught event (`Event` or `CustomEvent`) is being accumulated into a single pool - `events` argument.
+An instance of each caught event (`Event` or `CustomEvent`) is being accumulated into a single pool available under the `events` argument.

-Using `CustomEvent.detail` it is possible to pass and accumulate a custom data within the event.
-All the data provided this way will be accessible under a single `data` argument.
+Each data provided through `CustomEvent.detail` is accumulated and accessible under the `data` argument.

 #### `aggregate: boolean`
+**Default:** `false`
 Enable/disable aggregation mode.
-When the latter is enabled, each caught event prolongs the time within the pool expect to receive a new event by the amount of `timeout`.
+When the latter is enabled, each caught event prolongs the time within which the pool expects to receive a new event by the amount of `timeout`.
 Once no events are received within this time period, a `callback` function is called.

 ## Contribution
 Feel free to submit a new [Issue](https://github.com/kettanaito/events-pool/issues) or a [Pull request](https://github.com/kettanaito/events-pool/pulls) in case you find the essential functionality missing in `EventsPool`, or discover a bug.